F-side: The Battle of Beverwijk

-On March 23, 1997 the F-Side boys met with Feyenoord hooligans on a freeway outside Amsterdam in Beverwijk and the violence which followed has been come to be known as the Battle of Beverwijk.
+On 23 March 1997 the F-Side boys met with Feyenoord hooligans on a freeway outside Amsterdam in Beverwijk and the violence which followed has come to be known as the Battle of Beverwijk.
 Feyenoord and Ajax had not played that day.
 During the battle Carlo(s) Picornie, an F-Side top boy, was killed and several other people were seriously injured.
 According to some it was a miracle that "just" one man was killed.
 The fighting only lasted about five minutes.
 When the police arrived, the fighting had already stopped and no arrests were made.
 Feyenoord fans came armed with bats, chains, bottles, Molotov cocktails, and tasers, many of which were seized by police after the battle.
 The death of Picornie is still fresh in the minds of Ajax fans and, to this day, his seat is left unoccupied at the stadium in remembrance of his murder.

 Amsterdam Arena

 In 1996 Ajax moved to a new stadium: the Amsterdam Arena.
 The Ajax board decided to spread the members of the F-side in the stadium.
 The F-side made an agreement with the Ajax board to give the F-side a stand in the south side of the stadium (old and new generations on the same stand).
 In 2009 another Ajax hooligan group called (Ultras) VAK410 was moved from the north side of the Arena to the south side above the F-side.
 VAK410 and the F-side dominate a large area on the south side of the stadium.

 Because the hooligan problem in the Netherlands was a big problem, the government decided to make a combi arrangement.
 The away supporters can only come to the game by train (or by bus) from their city to the other stadium.
 There is also a chopper above the train the whole rail track.
 Nearby the other stadium the away supporters go from the (separate) rail station in a tube to the away stand.
 In spite of this the games AFC Ajax - Feyenoord, Feyenoord - Ajax, Ajax - ADO Den Haag and ADO Den Haag - Ajax are played without away supporters because there is always trouble and there is an enormous police force power needed.

 In the last few years, the F-side has become less active.
-The most of the original members are no longer active as hooligans and because the F-side is nowedays not the only "hardcore group" of Ajax (the hooligans of Ajax also includes members from VAK410 and other groups).
+Most of the original members are no longer active as hooligans and because the F-side is nowedays not the only "hardcore group" of Ajax (the hooligans of Ajax also includes members from VAK410 and other groups).
 The F-side (and the other Ajax groups) use to name A.F.C.A (hooligans) to identify themself as the Ajax hooligans.
 Nevertheless the influence of the F-side is considered one of the strongest among the Ajax hooligans.